 In recent studies\cite{24092746,25273974}, we have integrated and extended these methods to develop a prioritization pipeline called FunSeq.
 FunSeq identifies sensitive and ultra-sensitive regions, i.e. those annotations under strong selection pressure as determined by human population variation.
 It links each noncoding mutation to target genes and prioritizes them based on scaled network connectivity (compute the percentile after ordering centralities of all genes in a particular network).
 It identifies deleterious variants in many non-coding functional elements, including transcription-factor (TF) binding sites, enhancer elements, and regions of open chromatin corresponding to DNase I hypersensitivity sites and detects their disruptiveness of TF binding sites (both loss-of and gain-of function events).
 It also develops a scoring scheme, taking into account the relative importance of various features, to prioritize mutations.
 By contrasting patterns of inherited polymorphisms from 1092 humans with somatic variants from cancer patients, FunSeq allows identification of candidate non-coding driver mutations\cite{24092746}.
 Our method is able to prioritize the known TERT promoter driver mutations and scores somatic recurrent mutations higher than non-recurrent ones.
 In this study, we integrated large-scale data from various resources, including ENCODE and 1000 Genomes Project, with cancer genomics data.
-Using FunSeq, we identified ~100 non-coding candidate drivers in ~90 WGS medulloblastoma, breast and prostate cancer samples. [[MG(10dec)-to-YF: add funseq2 summary]]
+Using FunSeq, we identified ~100 non-coding candidate drivers in ~90 WGS medulloblastoma, breast and prostate cancer samples.

-*** C-5-b Research Plan for Aim 1
+*** Research Plan (TFBS): Convert the prototype FunSeq non-coding somatic variant pipeline to prioritize germline variants and elaborate it with new features

 We plan to convert the current FunSeq prototype from its focus on germline variants to allow the identification of rare variants associated with high functional impact.
 We will do some simple improvements (i.e. incorporating GERP scores and ultra-conserved regions for identifying conserved regions between species) and some major changes outlined below.

-[[MG(4mar)-to-ANS: ANS shrink the GOF & enhancer + more enhancers from REMC & GETEX eqtls]][[ANS: done 5mar]]

-[[MG(10dec)-to-YF: shrink GOF]]

-**** C-5-b-i Identifying gain-of- and loss-of-function mutations for TF binding sites
+**** Identifying gain-of- and loss-of-function mutations for TF binding sites

 Loss-of- and gain-of-function variants are more likely to cause deleterious impact\cite{23512712,24092746,21596777,23348503,23348506,23530248,23887589}.
 When variants occur in TF binding motifs, the change in position-weight matrix (PWM) can be calculated.
 Variants altering the PWM scores could potentially either decrease (loss of function) or increase (gain of function) the binding strength of transcription factors.
 Determining the ancestral allele of the variant is essential to resolve between loss-of-function and gain-of-function since the functional impact of the variant reflects the historical event when the polymorphism was first introduced in the human population.

+**** Better Identification of Enhancers

 As part of ENCODE enhancer prediction group, we are working on predicting confident sets of enhancers in human.
 We are currently developing a new machine learning framework that utilizes epigenomic features and transcription of enhancer RNA (eRNA) to predict active enhancers across different tissues.
 In addition to the enhancers identified in the ENCODE project, we will also include enhancers from the Roadmap Epigenomics project and cis eQTLs from the GTEx project as regulatory regions of the genome.
 The activity of these regions will be measured using the epigenomic marks H3K4me1 and H3K27ac, while DNA methylation will be considered as an inactivity signal.
 We will collect all bisulfite sequencing, ChIP-seq and RNA-seq data from the Roadmap Epigenomics Project\cite{20944595}.
 Then we will identify significant associations between regulatory elements and candidate target genes through computing the correlations of active signals and anti-correlations of inactive signals with gene expression levels across different tissue types.